mdsol/cognition/README.md

 ... and lots more!

 Developed by Ed Andersen (eandersen at mdsol.com).
-Only made possible by Innovation Time programme at Medidata Solutions.
+Only made possible by the Innovation Time programme at Medidata Solutions.
 We are hiring!

 Licensed under MIT.